over45Codes/over45Codes/README.md

 My driving force is growth.
 I wholeheartedly embrace the path of continuous learning and relentless improvement.
 It's not just a journey; it's a way of life.
 Growth "I embrace the road of constant learning and relentless improvement"

 🌱 What's Next:
-In the near future, I'm gearing up to launch my Vtuber channel and start streaming on Twitch, coming in 2024.
+In the near future, I want to share my coding journey on social media!
 Stay tuned for exciting content and discussions on coding, technology, and more!

 - 📖 Read More:
 For a deeper dive into my coding journey, check out my articles on Hashnode:(@https://hashnode.com/@over45Codes)